 Using a food processor, pulse almond flour (or almonds) and whole hazelnuts until finely ground.

-Add flour, sugar, spices, salt, and baking powder and pulse until combined.
+Add all-purpose flour, sugar, spices, salt, and baking powder and pulse until combined.

 In small increments, add butter pieces, pulsing until small pea size clumps form.